 - What are the best arguments for the main approaches to these expressions in the literature?

 - How is disagreement involving the expressions in question to be accounted for?

 - What is the connection between the semantics of these expressions and the social milieus in which they are used?

 - How are the most prominent linguistic features of those expressions (e.g., the “hyper-projectivity” of slurs) to be treated?

 The following authors have confirmed their contribution to the issue: Bianca Cepollaro (Vita-Salute San Raffaele University), Stefano Predelli (University of Nottingham), Pekka Väyrynen (University of Leeds).
-Papers up to 7500 words (including references) tackling the questions above (but also others that might be of interest) should be send to firstname.lastname@example.org with the subject “ViL special issue” by JULY 15, 2020.
+Papers up to 7500 words (including references) tackling the questions above (but also others that might be of interest) should be send to firstname.lastname@example.org with the subject “ViL special issue” by NOVEMBER 15, 2020.
 4-6 papers will be selected for publication after double-blind refereeing.
-The special issue is planned to come out in the spring of 2021.
+The special issue is planned to come out in the summer of 2021.